Information for Businesses and Individuals

 Make checks payable to: “Iowa Department of Revenue”

-Anyone who regularly purchases merchandise from out of state for his or her own use in Iowa should register for a consumer’s use tax permit and pay the tax on a quarterly basis.
+Anyone who regularly purchases merchandise from out of state for their own use in Iowa should register for a use tax permit and pay the tax on a quarterly basis.

-Businesses making taxable purchases on a regular basis should register with the Iowa Department of Revenue to file consumer's use tax returns.
-However, some businesses may only occasionally make purchases for their own use and owe Iowa consumer's use tax.
-If this type of purchase is not typical for your business, instead of separately registering for consumer's use tax, you can report the purchase on Line 2 "goods consumed" of your quarterly sales tax return or file and pay the tax as outlined for individuals above.
+Businesses making taxable purchases on a regular basis should register with the Iowa Department of Revenue to file use tax returns.
+However, some businesses may only occasionally make purchases for their own use and owe Iowa use tax.
+If this type of purchase is not typical for your business, instead of separately registering for use tax, you can report the purchase on the Total Taxable Purchases line of your monthly or annual sales and use tax return or file and pay the tax as outlined for individuals above.

-For more information, see our Consumer's Use Tax page.
+For more information, see our Sales and Use Tax Guide.